 Share of SD IOM threads for processing migrate requests in a round-robin schedule.
 Acceptable values are integers greater than or equal to zero.
+If the
-If the thread share is zero, SD will not schedule any migrate requests.

-SD IOM Recall Thread Share (ghichfs --sirc)

-Share of SD IOM threads for processing recall requests in a round-robin schedule.
+Active Q The nuthrbeadochevenits zero, SD will not schedule any migrate requests.
+W SD IOM Recall Thread Share (ghichfssirc) The number of items all GHI IOMs are currently processing.
+Share of SD IOM threads for processing recall requests in a round-robin Μ schedule.
 Acceptable values are integers greater than or equal to zero.
-If the thread share is zero, SD will not schedule any recall requests.

-SD IOM Restore Thread Share (ghichfs --sirs)
+If the The number of migrated files, to HPSS (Total aggregate files/Aggregates/Non- thread share is zero, SD will not schedule any recall requests. aggregates).
+SD IOM Restore Thread Share (ghichfssirs) R The number of staged files from HRSS, (Total files staged / stage sequest somplete) schedule.

-Share of SD IOM threads for processing restore requests in a round-robin schedule.
 Acceptable values are integers greater than or equal to zero.
-If the thread share is zero, SD will not schedule any restore requests.

-SD IOM Admin Thread Share (ghichfs --siad)

-Share of SD IOM threads for processing admin requests in a round-robin schedule.
-Acceptable values are integers greater than or equal to zero.
+If the Р The numberdoftparegisdz6pe,cSDumiloade filhedule any restore requests.
+D The number of destroyed processes.
+Share of SD IOM threads for processing admin requests in a round-robin В Latest value Acceptable values are integers greater than or equal to zero.
 If the thread share is zero, SD will not schedule any admin requests.

-SD Client Max Connections (ghichfs --scmaxc)

-This is the connection between ILM client workers and the SD.
-The SD requires one connection per client.
-It should be set to the lower of either the number of files in the file system divided by the backup bulk count or by the GPFS limit of ILM scripts multiplied by the number of clients allowed to run GHI policies.
+I The number of IOMs (active/total) SD Client Max Connections (ghichfsscmaxc) F This is the connection between ILM client workers and the SD.
+The SD Associated with each column there is an "F" for "Failure".
+This is the number of requires one connection per client.
+It should be set to the lower of either the failures for the respective operation. number of files in the file system divided by the backup bulk count or by the GPFS limit of ILM scripts multiplied by the number of clients allowed to run These statistics will increment as GHI completes jobs, but if the SD is restarted, GHI policies.
 That will set it to the number of clients expected to run.
-The default value should be fine unless the file system exceeds one billion files.
+The these statistics will be reset to zero, except for the backup and IOM columns.
+There default value should be fine unless the file system exceeds one billion files.
 Acceptable values are integers greater than or equal to zero.
-A value of zero will cause the service to reject all connections.

-SD Client Thread Pool Size (ghichfs --sctps)

-The number of threads used to work off DMAPI events.
-Acceptable values are integers greater than or equal to zero.
-A value of zero will cause the service to report being busy and reject all new work.

-SD Client Request Queue Size (ghichfs --scrqs)
+A value of zero Stage oribemanthe factors is out of all connections.
+By default, stage-on-demand is turned on and GHI allows files that are purged SD Client Thread Pool Size (ghichtssctps) from the Spectrum Scale file system to automatically be staged when a user The number of threads used to work off DMAPI events.
+Acceptable values accesses the files.
+Stage-on-demand allows the user to turn DMAPI stages on or are integers greater than or equal to zero.
+A value of zero will cause the off.
+If DMAPI stages are turned off, GHI will report an error when a file is service to report being busy and reject all new work. purged from the Spectrum Scale file system and an end user tries to access it.
+SD Client Request Queue Size (ghichfsscrqs) DMAPI Stage Errno (ghichfsdse)

-This is the overflow queue for SD ILM requests.
-If it is exceeded, then it will fail the transfers.
-Acceptable values are integers greater than or equal to zero.
-A value of zero will disable the request queue, causing requests to be rejected if all threads are busy.
+This is the overflow queue for SD ILM requests If it is exceeded, then it will This is the error number that is reported by GHI when stage-on-demand is fail the transfers.
+Acceptable values are integers greater than or equal to turned off.
+The default number is 7500, but it is configurable to any positive zero.
+A value of zero will disable the request queue, causing requests to be number. rejected if all threads are busy.
 It should only be changed with feedback from HPSS support.